MicrosoftDocs/power-automate-docs/flow-docs/getting-started.md

     ![Provide credentials for the connection](./media/getting-started/configure-email-details.png)

+    > [!NOTE]
-    >[AZURE.NOTE]You can explore the conditions that trigger the flow and the action that results from that event.
+    > You can explore the conditions that trigger the flow and the action that results from that event.
 Play around with the settings to make the flow your own.
 You can even add or delete actions.

 1. Select **Done**.